 Hancock also chaired a special committee on behalf of the American Chemical Society, which sought to determine members’ opinions of the Society.
-Material regarding his relationship with the University of North Dakota is found in Box 10, along with texts of some of his speeches.
-Box 11 also includes an undated history of U.S. Navy’s purchase division in World War I, written by Hancock.
+Materials regarding his relationship with the University of North Dakota are found in Box 10, along with texts of some of his speeches.
+Box 11 also includes an undated history of the U.S. Navy’s purchase division in World War I, written by Hancock.

-Five photographs were separated and placed in the Photograph File Cabinets, while nineteen scrapbooks were placed on the shelves adjacent to the collection.
+Five photographs were separated and placed in the Photograph File Cabinets, while the nineteen scrapbooks were placed on the shelves adjacent to the collection.